 Governance and Girl Guides Australia

 Following a period of transition and transformation, I am pleased to be able to share that the Governance Framework of GGA has been updated to improve the effectiveness of the delivery of Girl Guiding in Australia and elevate the voice of girls and young women.
 The updated framework presents more opportunities for Guiding members to work in a national role.
 Young women are encouraged to consider the new opportunities.
 There will be a transition to the updated framework over the next six months and roles will be advertised at different intervals.

 The first roles to be advertised are two Assistant Chief Commissioner positions.
 These roles will work closely with me to lead Girl Guiding in Australia (GGiA).
 Each of the Assistant Chief Commissioner roles has a specific focus within the GGA Governance Framework.
 One of these roles has a primary focus on elevating the voice of Young Women in decision making and the other a focus on WAGGGS.
-Perhaps this role is for you – details of the positions can be found on the GGA Website.

 Members of State Girl Guide organisations who are looking for a new challenge are encouraged to apply and join the GGA team of volunteers focussed on enabling girls around Australia to experience and grow through Girl Guiding.